While our web applications grow, the developers concentrate on new features and business logic, the topic of error handling is often neglected.

 Code like this is

-object),By the way you can ask yourself, if you really want to present a message to the user, if your system was unable to persist a customer.
+$customer has two completely different value types assigned (Customer object or ErrorList object),By the way you can ask yourself, if you really want to present a message to the user, if your system was unable to persist a customer.

 Another problem with these specific, distributed error messages for users is, you can’t change them for other use cases or languages without turning the whole application upside-down.